nhejazi/ser2021_mediation_workshop/06-estimation-natural-interventional.md

 )
 ```

-5. Estimate the weights to be used for the initial targeting step:
+5. Estimate the weights <!--to be used for the initial targeting step-->:
    \begin{equation*}
       h_1(a) = \frac{I(A=a)\{I(M=1)\hat{g}_{M \mid a^{\star}, W} +
         I(M=0)(1-\hat{g}_{M \mid a^{\star}, W}) \}}{\P(A=a)\{I(M=1)